 Now when I mention the term boom and bust, what doe s that bring to mind?

-The dot com crush 19th
+The dot com crush of the 19th

 The boom in the late 1990s when all those new internet companies sprang up and were then sold for huge amounts of money.